linkerd/linkerd/linkerd/docs/transformer.md

 kind: `io.l5d.localhost`

 The localhost transformer filters the list of addresses down to only addresses that have the same IP address as localhost.
-This can be used by an incoming router to only route traffic to local destinations.
+The IP of localhost is determined by doing a one-time dns lookup of the local hostname.
+This transformer can be used by an incoming router to only route traffic to local destinations.

 ## Port